ur-cs-courses/course-project-clean-squad/docs/design/BehavioralDiagrams/BehavioralDiagrams.md

 * Henry: We all talked through the sequence diagrams for assign task and during task.
 I created the behavioral diagrams folder and the markdown files.
 I also coded the assign task plant uml file.
 I also cleaned up our design folder to be for all behavioral diagrams and updated our markdown file.
 * Lauren:
 * Zhengtao: We discussed parts of the sequence diagrams.
-I coded uml file for the during-task sequence diagram.
+I coded uml file for the during-task sequence diagram, and wrote the description for my diagram.
+I also updated hyperlinks in our design markdown file.
 * Ditrick: